fourtune-org/fourtune/README.md

 fourtune aspires to handle the full stack of software development:

-• unit testing, e2e testing
+• software testing (e2e, unit etc.)

-• documentation
+• software documentation

-• deployment
+• ci/cd

 ## How to use it